nornir/dm4/README.rst

 A simple pure Python file reader for Digital Micrograph's DM4 file format.

-This package would not have been possible without the documentation provided by Dr Chris Boothroyd at http://www.er-c.org/cbb/info/dmformat/ Thank you.
+This package would not have been possible without the documentation provided by Dr Chris Boothroyd at `<https://personal.ntu.edu.sg/cbb/info/dmformat/index.html>`_.
+Thank you!

 ############
 Installation